cryptonlx/crypto/readme.md

 - Idempotency for deposit/withdraw/transfer requests:
     - Include a 13-digit unix timestamp as nonce field for request identification.
     - Subsequent requests from same user with same `nonce` will be treated as duplicitous.
     - Each request can succeed at most once.
-Retries are allowed.
+Retries are not allowed.

 #### Atomicity